kolourr/BANKI/BANKI-template.md

 - [ ] Tell me about a time you had to work on several projects at once.
 How did you handle this?

  - **Cause:** I was working on multiple policies for the Engineering and Project Controls Departments at the Toronto Transit Commission that required extensive research, data collection and validation.
+In the beginning, I was doing all the research myself.

  - **Action:** I convinced my director to loan me an anaylst from a different team to help in the data collection and validation process as the number of policies that required to fit various by-laws grew.
 I would prepare detailed weekly guides of what was expected of the analyst.
+Working together, we were able to get through the reviews and comments cycle much faster

-  - **Result:** In the end, my director was convinced that having a decidated analyst on our team would help speed the policy development and decided to create a full time position for that role.
+ - **Result:** In the end, my director was convinced that having a dedicated analyst on our team would help speed the policy development and decided to create a full time position for that role.

 - [ ] Describe a situation in which you felt you had not communicated well enough.
 What did you do?
 How did you handle it?